Board of Directors

 Director

-“The entire path is a shift in perception.”
+“The whole path is a shift in perception.”.

 — Yongey Mingyur Rinpoche